clseibold/Edim/README.md

-# Lineeditor
+# Edim Line Editor
-A simple interactive lineeditor program.
+A simple interactive line editor program inspired by vim, ed, and modern editors.

 * To build on Windows
   - `build.bat clang` for 64-bit clang, add "x86" for 32-bit.